attia-mahmoud/HTTP2-Compliance-Tests/all_testcases.md

     ✔ 112.
 "Field names MUST be converted to lowercase when constructing an HTTP/2 message."

 **Section 8.2.1 (Field Validity):**
+    - Implementations MUST perform the following minimal validation of field names and values:
     ✔ 113.
 "A field name MUST NOT contain characters in the ranges 0x00-0x20, 0x41-0x5a, or 0x7f-0xff (all ranges inclusive).
 This specifically excludes all non-visible ASCII characters, ASCII SP (0x20), and uppercase characters ('A' to 'Z', ASCII 0x41 to 0x5a)."
     ✔ 114.
 "With the exception of pseudo-header fields (Section 8.3), which have a name that starts with a single colon, field names MUST NOT include a colon (ASCII COLON, 0x3a)."
     ✔ 115.
 "A field value MUST NOT contain the zero value (ASCII NUL, 0x00), line feed (ASCII LF, 0x0a), or carriage return (ASCII CR, 0x0d) at any position."